 My patience increased dramatically, I am more understanding with how other people behave in general, or how other people behave towards me and my family.

 I am more sensitive to other people’s needs and I found out that I can relate and connect better and faster with them.
 I discovered that my mind is one of a solver.

 When people tell me or report their problems, I tend to see solutions, ways out, and hopeful endings instead of dead ends, problems, and pessimistic ways of thinking, which I did a lot in the past.

 What people think and take home after they talk with me is mostly that I have no emotions like the Spock character in the very successful series and movies “Star Trek”.
 In reality, I do care and I do have deep feelings about other people’s situations and problems, which is why I want to help them solve their problems.
 For me, that means I care and I can see their problematic situation they are facing from their point of view.

-If I was like Spock, who, even in the movie, was not a cold person devoid from emotions.
+If I was like Spock, who, even in the movie, was not a cold person devoid of emotions.
 Let’s not forget that his mother was human (yes, I am a Trekkie).
-It was just the exterior he had to uphold because of Vulcan culture and etiquette demanded it of him.
+It was just the exterior he had to uphold because Vulcan culture and etiquette demanded it of him.
 I wouldn’t help them at all if I didn’t have even a glimpse of caring emotion in me.
 People who care help people.
 People who are indifferent to other people’s feelings are not helpful at all.
-That’s my prospective anyway.
+That’s my perspective anyway.